umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

   password = vadmin_password
   hosts = localhost
   dbname = vmanager
-  query = SELECT username FROM mailbox WHERE username='%s' and active=1
+  query = SELECT username FROM ( SELECT username as username FROM mailbox UNION ALL SELECT address FROM alias_domain) a where username = '%s'

 Create a transport map configuration file called /etc/postfix/mysql_transport.cf with the following contents.
 Be sure to replace "vadmin_password" with the password you chose earlier for the MySQL mail administrator user.